SamLubelskyImpel/setup-test/notification-service/README.md

 ## Requirements

-- WBNS deployed to `test`
+- INS deployed to `test`
 - `unified-test` and `test` profiles configured in your AWS local config

 ## Use cases

 The test suite currently covers the following use cases:

-- Event sent to WBNS triggers the `WebhookWritebackLambda` and reaches the `event-logger` webhook
+- Event sent to INS triggers the `WebhookWritebackLambda` and reaches the `event-logger` webhook
-- Event sent to WBNS is logged by the monitoring Lambda
+- Event sent to INS is logged by the monitoring Lambda